 Why is the Chinese Government Cracking Down on Due Diligence Now?

-China has always put up barriers to foreigners practicing Chinese law to keep its legal and business markets somewhat protected from foreign competition and to keep potentially troublesome, inquiring people like lawyers and reporters out of China’s vested business interests.
+China has always had barriers to block foreigners from practicing Chinese law, so. as to keep its legal and business markets somewhat protected from foreign competition and to keep potentially troublesome, inquiring people like lawyers and reporters out of China’s vested business interests.
 I include the accessibility of important public company records in this definition of practicing Chinese law.

 For example, even before these latest newsworthy developments, records that were ostensibly public records were difficult – if not nearly impossible – for non-native Chinese readers to access due to the Chinese-language security checks to prove you are a human rather than a computer program.
 But we have seen an acceleration in recent weeks of data accessible from relevant government sites and those that scrape data from government sites.
 Some of these were accessible from the U.S. but have been completely blocked without the use of a VPN.